-Redrow uses a variety of statutory performance measures and alternative performance measures when reviewing the performance of the Group.
+- 1 Redrow uses a variety of statutory performance measures and alternative performance measures when reviewing the performance of the Group.
 Underlying is defined as any statutory or alternative performance measure pre-exceptional items.
-See note 23 for an explanation and reconciliation of these alternative performance measures.
+See note 23 for an explanation and reconciliation of these alternative performance measures. - 2 2021 comparatives are for a like-for-like 53 week year.